shaikabdulq/AWS-Projects/slack_notification/README.md

 ## Security
 The Slack webhook URL is encrypted and stored in an environment variable.
 It is decrypted at runtime using AWS KMS.

+> Note: This README assumes that AWS resources like EC2, EventBridge and KMS are already configured.